Skip to main content

 Depending on their platform configuration, users have the option to create either an On-Platform or External SFTP connector.
 These two connector types require different set-up steps and prerequisites, and also support different consumption patterns.
 Please see below for the breakdown of these differences.

-External SFTP
+SFTP (External)

 Pre-requisites